 Orthotics for this problem are designed specifically to reduce tension on the injured peroneal tendon.
 This often requires an orthotic that is deeper than normal around the heel and perfectly matches the arch of the foot (total contact orthotics).
 Special wedges are often added to decrease tension on the peroneal tendons.
 The correct orthotic can not only help heal the tendon by reducing tension on it but can also help prevent recurrence of the problem.

 Often a high quality prefabricated orthotic works well for peroneal tendonitis.
-Our recommended prefab orthotics for peroneal tendonitis is the P3 Podiatrist Designed Orthotic.
-This is the only prefab orthotic to incorporate a wedge that acts to push up on the outside of the foot in order to reduce tension on the peroneal tendons.
+Our recommended prefab orthotics for peroneal tendonitis is the FootChair Podiatrist Designed Orthotic.
+This is the only prefab orthotic to incorporate an adjustable arch that can help improve both comfort and function.

-If the prefabricated orthotics do not provide adequte relief then correctly prescribed custom orthotics can reduce far more tension on the tendons.
+If the prefabricated orthotics do not provide adequate relief then correctly prescribed custom orthotics can reduce far more tension on the tendons.

 The taping technique demontrated in this video is very effective at reducing tension on the peroneal tendons and easy to apply yourself.
 We recommend using Rocktape or another kinesiology tape as these tapes are much more gentle on the skin than standard athletic tapes.
 You can get Rocktape here.